Everspace/Plantain/README.md

 Edit whatever you want, find out how something works, and adjust it to your preferences.
 Let me know what you've made and how it's been used.
 Feel free to do a pull request if you have a thing that you think others can use.

+### Easy to extend

+The code behind the things you use is easy to understand, and create new Plantain components.

+Copy and paste that "GameObject OnClick" tutorial you looked up in a `Trigger`, and click to open doors or move platforms without having to code any more.

 ### Features banana-like-objects

 Truely revolutionary.

+## Using Plantain

+Example scenes are in the `UnityProject\Examples` folder.

 ## Extending Plantain